Apply to Face Blog

 • Put the bacon and cheese onto the bottom of the quiche.

-• Pour the custard carefully on top.
+• Pour the eggy mix carefully on top.

 quiche lorraine custard ready for the oven